zxsh1217/TanTNS-Colocalization-Analysis/README.md

 ## 📝 Citation
 If you use this code in your research, please cite:

-Xiaoshuang Zhao, et al. "Fluorescence Encoding Technology Based Tetrahedral Nano-string for Logic Identification of Breast Cancer Cells]." (under review, 2026).
+Xiaoshuang Zhao, et al. "Fluorescence Encoding Technology Based Tetrahedral Nano-string for Logic Identification of Breast Cancer Cells." (under review, 2026).

 and this repository: